diowa/icare/README.md

  [18]: http://github.com/rails/strong_parameters
  [19]: http://github.com/plataformatec/devise

-A working demo is available at http://icare.diowa.com/
+A working demo is available at http://www.blacoin.com/

 ## Name and logo

-**icare** name and logo are temporary. **icare** is a portmanteau of "I care", "Car" and "Environment".
+**Blacoin** name and logo are temporary. **Blacoin** is a portmanteau of "I care", "Car" and "Environment".
 No copyright violation is intended.

 ## Roadmap

-Immediate: Check out our [To Do](http://github.com/diowa/icare/wiki/To-Do) list.
 Long-term: TODO

 ## Internationalization (i18n)

-**icare** uses standard [Rails Internationalization (I18n) API](http://guides.rubyonrails.org/i18n.html).
-If you translated **icare** in your own language, make a pull request.
+**Blacoin** uses standard [Rails Internationalization (I18n) API](http://guides.rubyonrails.org/i18n.html).
+If you translated **Blacoin** in your own language, make a pull request.